Max Kepler hits two-run homer, Twins blank Guardians 2-0

-CLEVELAND – Max Kepler hit a two-run homer and Bailey Ober pitched seven innings in a combined three-hitter, sending the Minnesota Twins to a 2-0 victory over the Cleveland Guardians on Friday night.
+CLEVELAND – Max Kepler hit a two-run homer and Bailey Ober pitched seven innings in a combined three-hitter, sending the Minnesota Twins to a 2-0 victory over the Cleveland Guardians.

 Ober (2-0) gave up three hits and a walk while striking out six, lowering his season ERA to 0.98 over three starts.
 Jorge López worked a clean eighth and Jhoan Duran pitched the ninth for his seventh save.